China's Economy, Politics, and Demography

 The American Treasury Department has circulated a draft “that would ban American firms from investing in AI, semiconductors microelectronic and quantum computing in China.”
 (The Economist, “Research developments: China is the West corporate R&D lab.
 Can it remain so?”, July 20, 2024, 49-50.)
 Both countries see that future economic growth will depend critically on developing new technology.

 Sino-American trade has grown rapidly in the past.
 So the lopsided ratio has translated into a large American trade deficit.
 But the growth in U.S. deficit from trade with China has slowed down.
-The deficit in 2023, about $350 billion, was the same as in 2018.
+The deficit has been in the range of $300 billion - $350 billion in the last four years.
 What has changed is that China’s trade surplus with the rest of the world has gone from near $0 in 2018 to about $450 billion in 2023.

 The U.S. response is the Inflation Reduction Act to subsidize investments in EVs and battery plants.
 Supply chain plants are being built in Georgia, Michigan and North Carolina.
 Europe, like the United States, is considering higher tariffs on Chinese auto imports.
 German auto companies are fighting this because many of the EVs they intend to sell in Europe will be produced in China.

-The net result will probably be some increase in U.S. manufacturing, a lower trade deficit with China, and higher prices for many goods in America.
+The net result might be some increase in U.S. manufacturing, a lower trade deficit with China, and higher prices for many goods in America.
 But the U.S. will still be very dependent on imports for industrial inputs, solar panels, batteries, and many consumer goods.
-While some production will shift from China to other country, America’s overall trade deficit will probably not go down very much.

 Demographics

-China’s most serious long-term problem is not U.S. trade policy.
-It is a huge decline in total population, particularly in labor force age groups.
+China’s most serious long-term problem is not U.S. trade policy and tariffs.
+It is the projection of a huge decline in total population, particularly in labor force age groups.

 China's population is slowly falling; the yearly reduction will accelerate in the near future.
 It is also rapidly aging because of below replacement birth rates since the 1970s.
-Birth rates were below replacement (an average of 2.1 children per woman) during the "one child" period of the 1970s to 2015.
+Birth rates were below replacement (an average of 2.1 children per woman) during the "one child" period of the 1970s to 2015 was about 1.5.
 They are even lower now, about 1.1 children per woman.
 This is one of the lowest birth rates in the world.

 Although China’s total population is failing slowly at present, the age distribution is changing faster.
 The number of children is going down.
 China’s working-age population is already shrinking.
 By around 2050, the decrease in work force age groups since 2012 will be about the size of the current U.S. total labor force (170 million).
 Or about 25% fewer workers.